-The Board Members of the Albany Community Reinvestment Agency City of Albany, California
+To the Board of Directors of the Albany Community Reinvestment Agency Albany, California

-We have audited the accompanying basic financial statements of the government activities and each major fund of the Albany Community Reinvestment Agency (the "Agency"), a component unit of the City of Albany, California (the "City"), as of and for the year ended June 30, 2007, as listed in the accompanying table of contents.
-These financial statements are the responsibility of the Agency's management.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Albany Community Reinvestment Agency (Agency), a component unit of the City of Albany (City), as of and for the year ended June 30, 2008, as listed in the table of contents.
+These basic financial statements are the responsibility of the Agency's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.
+The financial statements of the Agency as of June 30, 2007, were audited by other auditors whose report dated October 26, 2007, expressed an unqualified opinion on those statements.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards for financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatements.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Fund's internal control over financial reporting.
-Accordingly, we express no such opinion.
+We conducted our audit in accordance with generally accepted auditing standards in the United States and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall basic financial statement presentation.
+We believe that our audit provides a reasonable basis for our opinions.

-In our opinion, the basic financial statements referred to above present fairly, in all material respects, the financial position of the governmental activities and each major fund of the Agency as of June 30, 2007 and the respective changes in financial position for the fiscal year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the basic financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the Agency as of June 30, 2008, and the respective changes in financial position, where applicable, thereof for the year then ended in conformity with generally accepted accounting principles in the United States.